isc-projects/bind9/doc/notes/notes-current.rst

-- The default value of ``max-stale-ttl`` has been changed from 12 hours to 1 day and the default value of ``stale-answer-ttl`` has been changed from 1 second to 30 seconds, following RFC 8767 recommendations.
+- The default value of ``max-stale-ttl`` has been changed from 12 hours to 1 day and the default value of ``stale-answer-ttl`` has been changed from 1 second to 30 seconds, following :rfc:`8767` recommendations.
 [GL #2248]

-- As part of an ongoing effort to use RFC 8499 terminology, ``primaries`` can now be used as a synonym for ``masters`` in ``named.conf``.
+- As part of an ongoing effort to use :rfc:`8499` terminology, ``primaries`` can now be used as a synonym for ``masters`` in ``named.conf``.
 Similarly, ``notify primary-only`` can now be used as a synonym for ``notify master-only``.
 The output of ``rndc